Arkaeriit/reflet/README.md

 * The CPU output 0x3 as the address.
 * Outside the CPU, the address is masked to 0x2 to be aligned to 16 bits.
 * The memory output 0xABCD, the data at address 0x2.
-* The data is masked and shifted to be 0xAB, the data at address 0x3.
+* Inside of the CPU, the data is masked and shifted to be 0xAB, the data at address 0x3.

 When an invalid memory access is made (for example, trying to read 16 bits from address 0x3), it is possible to raise an interrupt signal to trap it.
 Be careful, when exiting this interruption, the program will jump back to the instruction that raised the interruption.
 You should disable traping or editing the working register in this case to prevent an infinite loop.